google/budou/README.rst

    <span><span class="ww">渋谷の</span><span class="ww">カレーを</span>
    <span class="ww">食べに</span><span class="ww">行く。</span></span>

-You can also configure the command passing parameters (e.g. backend segmenter, class name etc.).
+You can also configure the command with optional parameters.
+For example, you can change the backend segmenter to `MeCab <mecab-segmenter>`_ and change the class name to :code:`wordwrap` by running the command below.

 .. code-block:: sh